ginstrom/paladin-novel/manuscript/chapter-03.md

 "Information travels.
 Merchants talk.
 Fishermen gossip."
 Maera shrugged, but Pell's sharp eyes had caught something—the way she'd known the exact bounty amount, the casual mention of the Crimson Company by name.
 Details that suggested more than casual interest.

-"There's a pilgrim way-station south of here," Maera continued, sketching directions in the dirt floor with a charred stick.
-She drew a rough coastline, then marked an X inland.
+"There's a pilgrim way-station southeast of here," Maera continued, pulling out one of her maps and tracing over the coastline with a stick from the hearth.
+"This is us."
+Then she pointed at a spot inland.
 "Old shrine to Alanyi, abandoned now.
 Stone walls, good water, hidden from the main roads.
 Travelers used to stop there for blessing and rest."

 "Used to?"
 Sim leaned forward.